zxrtz/Job-Market-Data-Cleaning-and-Analysis/README.md

 - **cleaned and standardized the data to prepare for analysis**
   - removed duplicates
   - removed blank and irrelevant data
-  - updated fields to be properly queried
+  - updated fields (date fields) to be properly queried
-  - updated fields to properly view insight
+- staged data and prepared other queries to properly view insight

 Below you can see the companies in the top 5 for the number layoffs per year.